JacobUH/JacobUH/README.md

 </div>

 <!--Intro start-->
+- 😎 My nane is Jacob Rangel ~ I was born and raised in Houston, TX.
+I love to read and play videogames in my spare time.

 - 📚 I'm a senior undergraduate majoring in computer science and minoring in mathematics at the University of Houston!

 - 🔭 I’m currently making projects with **React, Tailwind, Bootstrap, Node.js, Next.js, Express, MongoDB, and MySQL.**